beebono/handecoder/README.md

 - The [FFmpeg project](https://www.ffmpeg.org/) and its contributors
 - [@jernejsk](https://github.com/jernejsk) for their patches regarding v4l2-request usage in FFmpeg
+- [@nyanmisaka](https://github.com/nyanmisaka) for their work on MPP compaibility with FFmpeg
 - [@rockchip-linux](https://github.com/rockchip-linux) for their work on the Rockchip Media Process Platform (rkmpp)
-- Those with the patience to wait for this project's continued development!
+- Those with the (incredible) patience to wait for this project's continued development!